bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2015-02-24-streamlining-react-elements.md

 ## Owner {#owner}

-In React each child has both a "parent" and an “owner”.
+In React each child has both a "parent" and an "owner".
 The owner is the component that created a ReactElement.
 I.e. the render method which contains the JSX or createElement callsite.

 ```js
 class Foo {